Data models are a way to represent business objects and their relations into an application.

-From the Business Model Editor’s contextual menu, Generate Constructor/Generate Getter/Generate Setter opens a wizard to select from the list of available Folder(s) (a new Folder can also be created) where the constructor/getter/setter are generated and saved as pre-defined Actions and Functions.
+From the Data Type Editor’s contextual menu, Generate Constructor/Generate Getter/Generate Setter opens a wizard to select from the list of available Folder(s) (a new Folder can also be created) where the constructor/getter/setter are generated and saved as pre-defined Actions and Functions.

-Properties represent the attributes that have the same lifecycle as the object (e.g: could be text, number, date, color, etc): when the object is deleted, the property is deleted too.
+Properties have the same lifecycle as the object: when the object is deleted, the property is deleted too.

-Any existing model listed in the Marketplace can be drag-and-dropped on the relation zone of a Model.
-This creates a new property.
-User can then change the name of the relation or delete it.
-If the target model belongs to the Data Model, a line is drawn between them.
+A data type listed in the Marketplace can be drag-and-dropped on the relation zone of a Model.
+This creates a new relation.
+You can then change the name of the relation or delete it.
+If the target data type has been defined in that same Data Model, a line is drawn between them.